Read what you want – and pay what you will.

 These blog posts have been free for you to receive and read.
 But some readers have said: “How can I pay?”
-So if you’d like to make a non-tax-deductible contribution to support this blog, please pay what you will.
+So if you’d like to make a non-tax-deductible contribution to support these blog posts, please pay what you will.

 If you don’t want to pay anything, that’s fine too.
 We’re not going to withhold our affections, and you’ll keep getting your blog post on Saturday no matter what.
 But if you think what you read here is worth your time, then please share in what you think it’s worth.

 Many thanks, and here’s to curiosity and the freedom to pursue its joys down any lane.

 $20, $50, $100, $999,999.99 or Pay What I Can